 7. when the PCF is notified about the start of target application(s) detection, PCF subscribes to NWDAF for the user plane traffic pattern of the target application(s).
 The PCF also provides DNN, S-NSSAI of the PDU session and SUPI to the NWDAF for SMF discovery.

 8. After subscribed by PCF, the NWDAF discovers the SMF serving the PDU session as described in clause 6.2.8 of TS 23.288 [5].
-The NWDAF subscribes to the SMF for QoS monitoring result of the target application(s) (e.g. packet delay, data rate, congestion information).
+The NWDAF subscribes to the SMF for QoS monitoring result and optional N6 delay result of the target application(s) (e.g. packet delay, data rate, congestion information).
 The input for the analytic is described in Table 6.25.3-1.

 9-10.
 SMF starts QoS monitoring as described in clause 5.45 of TS 23.501 [2].
+If the NWDAF also subscribes for N6 delay and N6 delay measurement assistance information of the target application is applicable, the SMF starts N6 delay measurement as described in clause 5.8.2.23 of TS 23.501 [2].

-11. The UPF notifies to NWDAF the QoS monitoring result as described in clause 5.8.2.18 of TS 23.501 [2].12.
-NWDAF provides the Analytic output as described in Table 6.25.3-2 of user plane traffic pattern for the target application(s) based on QoS monitoring result and notifies to PCF.
+11. The UPF notifies to NWDAF the QoS monitoring result as described in clause 5.8.2.18 of TS 23.501 [2].
+If SMF started N6 delay measurement in step 10, the UPF notifies to SMF the N6 delay and the SMF further notifies to NWDAF.

+12. NWDAF provides the Analytic output as described in Table 6.25.3-2 of user plane traffic pattern for the target application(s) based on QoS monitoring result and N6 delay and notifies to PCF.

 13. PCF creates/updates PCC rule for target application(s) based on the traffic pattern provided from NWDAF (e.g. mapping maximum burst size and maximum bitrate in the traffic pattern to MDBV and MBR as described in clause 5.27.3 of TS 23.501 [2]).